dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 npm run build
 npx dbos migrate

-# in order to restart on crash, we run the app in a loop.
+# in order to restart when crashed, we run the app in a loop.
 On Linux or Mac:
 while [ 1 ] ; do npx dbos start; done
 # Alternatively you can use regular npx dbos start
 ```